DocuCare/react-audio-visualizer/README.md

-# react-voice-visualizer
+# react-audio-visualizer

 # [Demo App](https://react-voice-visualizer.vercel.app/)

+## Thanks

+Thanks to [Yurii Zarytskyi](https://github.com/YZarytskyi/react-voice-visualizer) for the original library.
+Thanks to [Neil Fisher](https://github.com/NeilTheFisher/react-voice-visualizer) for the forked version of the library.

 ## Overview

-The `react-voice-visualizer` library offers a comprehensive and highly customizable solution for capturing, visualizing, and manipulating audio recordings within your web applications.
+The `react-audio-visualizer` library offers a comprehensive and highly customizable solution for capturing, visualizing, and manipulating audio recordings within your web applications.
 Built with React hook and component, this library simplifies the process of integrating audio recording and visualization functionalities using the [Web Audio API](https://developer.mozilla.org/en-US/docs/Web/API/Web_Audio_API).

 ![screenshot](./public/voiceVisualizer.png)